Anxiety Disorders

 Diagnosis

 The doctor will ask about symptoms and past health.
+The doctor should also know about a person's medicines, drugs or supplements.
 A physical and exam will be done.
 The doctor will also ask questions about emotional health.
 It is important to be honest and open with the doctor.
 Many mental health disorders go untreated because people do not ask for help.
 An anxiety disorder may be suspected based on answers to these questions.

 Treatments